Does Legence Corp (LGN) Pay a Dividend? (2026)

 The bottom line on the LGN dividend

-Legence Corp (LGN) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+Legence Corp (LGN) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the LGN guide.
 Walnut can show how LGN fits your real portfolio.
 It is not an investment adviser.

 FAQ